 Sumo Wrestling involves two competitors in a ring each attempting to manoeuvre the other out of the circle.
 Traditional Sumo Wrestling has a long history and its origins are hotly debated.
 Some believe that the sport dates back to the Heian Period of Japan from 794 to 1192 or further while others suggest that the sport was only established during the mid to late Edo Period between 1603 to 1868.
 It is thought that before becoming a sport the Art of Sumo Wrestling was performed at various Shinto religious ceremonies and many of the practices of Sumo are closely tied to Shintoism.
 These religious elements have helped cement Sumo Wrestling not only as one of Japan’s premier national sports but also as an event of high cultural significance.

 Celtic Wrestling has developed over a 2500-year history.
-Also known as Collar-and-Elbow it can be traced back to the Irish Tailteann Games and believed to have originally been founded by the mythological Irish God Lugh Lámhfhada as a mourning ceremony in honour of his foster mother.
+Also known as Collar-and-Elbow it can be traced back to the Irish Tailteann Games and believed to have originally been created by the mythological Irish God Lugh Lámhfhada as a mourning ceremony in honour of his foster mother.
 The Tailteann Games themselves were founded in approximately 632 BCE and continued to be celebrated until the Norman invasion of 1169-1171 CE.
 This wrestling has changed over time, traditionally being performed in a manner more akin to modern wrestling requiring a person to be pinned.
 This was the method in use when the activity was revived in the 17th Century when it first became an organised sport.
 In the 18th Century the popularity amongst Irish immigrants saw the sport’s expansion into the United States with the final development occurring during the 19th Century where pinning one’s opponent was no longer deemed necessary.
 Instead of brute strength the most recent iteration relies more on leverage and balance with the two competitors standing face to face, placing their right feet forward so that the outsides of their feet are touching, grasping each other’s right hand and attempting to unbalance their opponent enough to make them move either of their feet.

 Cuju (Chinese Football)